Guangzhou: Imperial China

 The Canton System was maintained until the outbreak of the First Opium War in 1839.
 Following a series of battles in the Pearl River Delta, the British captured Canton on March 18, 1841.
 The Second Battle of Canton was fought two months later.
 Following the Qing's 1842 treaty with Great Britain, Guangzhou lost its privileged trade status as more and more treaty ports were opened to more and more countries, usually including extraterritorial enclaves.
 Amid the decline of Qing prestige and the chaos of the Red Turban Rebellion (1854–1856), the Punti and Hakka waged a series of clan wars from 1855 to 1867 in which one million people died.
 The foreign trade facilities were destroyed by local Chinese in the Arrow War (1856–1858).
 The international community relocated to the outskirts and most international trade moved through Shanghai.

 The concession for the Guangzhou–Hankou railway was awarded to the American China Development Company in 1898.
 It completed its branch line west to Foshan and Sanshui before being engulfed in a diplomatic crisis after a Belgian consortium bought a controlling interest and the Qing subsequently canceled its concession.
 J. P. Morgan was awarded millions in damages and the line to Wuchang was not completed until 1936 and the completion of a unified Beijing–Guangzhou railway waited until the completion of Wuhan's Yangtze River Bridge in 1957.

 Modern China

 Revolutions

 During the late Qing dynasty, Guangzhou was the site of revolutionary attempts such as the Uprisings of 1895 and 1911 that were the predecessors of the successful 1911 Revolution, which overthrew the Qing dynasty.
-The 72 revolutionaries whose bodies were found after the latter uprising are honored as the city's 72 Martyrs at the Huanghuagang ("Yellow Flower Mound") Mausoleum.
+The 72 revolutionaries whose bodies were found after the latter uprising are honored as the city's 72 Martyrs at the Huanghuagang Park (Yellow Flower Mound Park).